Penn College News

 Photos by Jennifer Cline, writer/magazine editor

-The reunion group gathers on campus with Rhonda J. Seebold, part-time instructor of dental hygiene (top row, second from right), and Mary Jo Saxe (top row, left), associate professor of dental hygiene.
+The reunion group gathers on campus with Rhonda J. Seebold, part-time instructor of dental hygiene (top row, second from right), and Mary Jo Saxe (top row, left), associate professor of dental hygiene, and Laura F. Crawford, part-time instructor of dental hygiene (front, second from left)

 Alumni who, as students, provided oral health care in third-world countries reunited on campus last week to reminisce and to celebrate how the experience continues to shape their outlooks.